Losing My Eyesight to MacTel — Juxtafoveal Macular Telangiectasia

-My symptoms are blurred vision.
+My main symptom is blurred vision.
 Straight lines appear wavy or crooked.
 I can't read cans or the back of boxes anymore.
 Any kind of small print is just impossible.
 I notice now my eyes get a tired feeling easily.
-I have trouble with real bright colors; they hurt my eyes.
+I have trouble with real bright colors — they hurt my eyes.
 Some days my eyes are better than others.
-If my eyesight is suddenly gone one morning I'm supposed to call the doctor.
+If my eyesight is suddenly gone one morning, I'm supposed to call the doctor.
 Duh!

 My camera sees more than I do.
 I always have it on the table, and sometimes I use it to tell what things are.
 I have magnifying glasses all over the house.
 I now have trouble reading regular books, but my Nook works great.
 It lights up, and I can make the fonts larger.

 This is not macular degeneration.
 Many people think it is.